-Our operating lease commitments mostly consist of our lease obligations for our Santa Clara headquarter office spaces.
-During the year ended 2021, we entered into a lease amendment and executed a lease for an additional facility.
-Our total operating lease commitments as of December 31, 2021 are approximately \$56.2 million, of which \$3.5 million is expected to be paid within the next twelve months.
+Our operating lease commitments mostly consist of our lease obligations for our Santa Clara headquarter office spaces, as well as for laboratory and manufacturing space.
+Our total operating lease commitments as of December 31, 2022 are approximately \$52.6 million, of which \$5.2 million is expected to be paid within the next twelve months.